glouppe/info8010-deep-learning/lecture2.md

 <iframe width="600" height="450" src="https://www.youtube.com/embed/cNxadbrN_aI" frameborder="0" allowfullscreen></iframe>

-The Perceptron
+The machine could classify simple images.

 ---

 class: middle

-The Mark I Perceptron is composed of association and response units, each acting as a binary classifier that computes a linear combination of its inputs and applies a step function to the result.
+The Mark I Perceptron is composed of association and response units (or "perceptrons"), each acting as a binary classifier that computes a linear combination of its inputs and applies a step function to the result.

-Formally, given an input vector $\mathbf{x} \in \mathbb{R}^p$, each unit computes its output as
+In the modern sense, given an input $\mathbf{x} \in \mathbb{R}^p$, each unit computes its output as
 $$f(\mathbf{x}) = \begin{cases}
    1 &\text{if } \sum_i w_i x_i + b \geq 0  \\\\
    0 &\text{otherwise}